yepes0/learning_journal/_posts/2021-04-13-Learning-Git-with-Pat-the-Pro.md

 title: Take-aways from speaking with Pat
 ---

-# Welcome to my fourth entry
+# Welcome to my third entry

 **Hello world**, this is my thrid Jekyll blog post.